 LocationVolland, United States

-From the architect.
+Text description provided by the architects.
 Volland, Kansas was founded in the late 1800s when Rock Island Railroad, in need of a midway stopping point between Alma, 7 miles northeast, and Alta Vista, 7 miles southwest, built a railroad depot, water tower, coal chute and cattle pens alongside the railroad tracks at the towns edge.
 In 1890, while the town of Volland had just a single digit population, the surrounding Washington Township hit the high-water mark of it’s population with 400 residents, most of whom did their shopping and socializing in Volland.
 Trains brought manufactured goods and exported farm products, cattle’s fattened on Flint Hills prairie grass and people prospered.
 In 1913 the Kratzer brothers, Otto and Bill, built what has been described as a two-story “towering brick general store” in the center of the town (from one end to the other, the town runs 1⁄2 mile down Volland Road North to South).

 Kratzer Brothers Mercantile opened on October 18, 1913 and was filled with merchandise, served also as a post office and housed two telephone lines, quickly becoming a cultural hub for the surrounding community.
 On Sunday afternoons, families came to picnic under the trees on the west lawn.
 Children from the nearby school came in for penny candy and the local schoolteacher stopped by almost every afternoon.
 The town was bustling.